georgehalal/sphericalrht/README.rst

   have found empirically that ``norients`` = 25 is sufficient for most applications.

+``mask``: Union[str, np.ndarray]
+  either a path to the map or an array of the map pixels.
+This defines the mask for maps that are not defined over the entire sky.
+The map ordering is assumed to be RING.

 ``weighting``: Union[str, np.ndarray]
   either a path to the map or an array of the map pixels.
 This is used as the weight for the output Stokes Q/U maps.
 The map ordering is assumed to be RING.